 - Only accept returns with a tracking number.
 The last thing you want is for them to claim they shipped your item, and it gets “lost” in the mail.

-If you want to learn more about how to write a good refund and return policy for your dropshipping store, then I suggest reading this great article here.
+If you want to learn more about how to write a good refund and return policy for your dropshipping store, I suggest reading this article here!

 So, there you have everything you need to know about how to handle refunds and returns on your dropshipping store!